nayms/contracts-v3/docs/facets/IEntityFacet.md

 |`_symbol` | string | The symbol assigned to the entity token
 ### startTokenSale
-Start token sale of `_amount` tokens for total price of `_totalPrice`
+Start token sale of `_amount` tokens for total price of `_totalPrice` Entity tokens are minted when the sale is started
 ```solidity
   function startTokenSale(
     bytes32 _entityId,